 Ludwigia repens is found in the tropical waters of North and Central America.
-It's is a stunning red aquarium plant that grows quickly when it has enough light.
-It's a favorite plant and a welcome addition to any aquarium environment if utilized properly.
+It is a stunning red aquarium plant that grows quickly when it receives sufficient light.
+Ludwigia is a favorite plant and welcome addition to any aquarium environment if utilized properly.

-Width: 2 to 3 inches, based on leaf growth
+Width: Two to three inches, based on leaf growth

 Growth Rate: Fast

-Lighting Needs: Medium to very high lighting (2 - 4 watts/gal)
+Lighting Needs: Medium to very high lighting (two to four watts per gallon)

 Hardness: Does best in soft, slightly acidic water

-Ludwigia repens is a popular, beautiful stem plant that's easy to grow and will thrive in most aquariums that meets its basic needs.
-The plant typically grows to a height of 12 to 20 inches and the width of each stem is about 2 to 3 inches, based on leaf growth.
+Ludwigia repens is a popular, beautiful stem plant that is easy to grow, and it will thrive in most aquariums that meet its basic needs.
+The plant typically grows to a height of 12–20 inches, and the width of each sprig is about two to three inches, based on leaf growth.

-In order to achieve strong shoots, the substrate should be nutrient rich with a high light intensity.
-Three to five strong specimens can be used for the mid to background area.
-Ludwigia repens can grow well in both very soft and hard water, although soft, slightly acidic water is best.
-The optimum growth temperature is 75 to 79 degrees, although it can grow in temps from 59 to 79 degrees.
-It does well with regular additions of carbon dioxide, trace elements and fertilizers rich in iron.
+To achieve strong shoots, the substrate should be nutrient-rich under a high-light intensity.
+Three to five strong specimens could be used for the mid to background area.
+Ludwigia repens grows well in both very soft and hard water, although soft, slightly acidic water is best.
+The optimum growth temperature is 75–79 Fahrenheit, although it can grow in temperatures as low as 59 degrees Fahrenheit.
+With regular additions of carbon dioxide, trace elements, and fertilizers that are rich in iron, It does exceedingly well.

-The red color is more vibrant and intense if proper lighting is provided; it requires medium to high lighting to do well (2 - 4 watts/gal).
-If kept in low-light tanks, the color will fade and the leaves tend to fall off.
-Separate each stem and plant individually.
-This will result in better growth and the lower leaves will still receive some light as the aquarium plant grows taller.
-If you break the top off, several side shoots are produced on the remaining stem piece.
+The plant's red color is more vibrant and intense if proper lighting is provided; it requires medium to high lighting to do well (two to four watts per gallon).
+If kept in low-light tanks, color fades and the leaves tend to fall off.
+Separate each stem and plant individually to allow more access to light so that lower leaves will still receive some light as the aquarium plant grows taller.
+When the plant top is removed, several side shoots will be produced on the lower stem piece.

-Reproduction takes place during the warm season when the plant is mature.
+When the plant is mature, reproduction takes place during the warm season.
 It develops small, bright yellow flowers above the water's surface.
-Seeds then develop, drop down to the substrate, and start to grow into a new plant.
+Seeds then develop, drop down to the substrate, and start to grow a new plant.
 To propagate the plant, just cut branches off the top and plant the stem in the substrate.
-Take off the leaves from the last node on the bottom of the stem to ensure proper growth of the root.
+Remove the leaves from the last node on the bottom of the stem to ensure the proper rooting.